sksamuel/hoplite/README.md

 ## Config Loader

 As you have seen from the getting started guide, `ConfigLoader` is the entry point to using Hoplite.
-We create an instance of this loader using the `ConfigLoaderBuilder` builder.
+We create an instance of this loader class through the `ConfigLoaderBuilder` builder.
+To this builder we add sources, configuration, enable reports, add preprocessors and more.

-Then we can load config into data classes from resources on the classpath, `java.io.File`, `java.nio.Path`, and so on.

 To create a default builder, use `ConfigLoaderBuilder.default()` and after adding your sources, call `build`.
 Here is an example:

 ```kotlin
 ConfigLoaderBuilder.default()